Elizabeth I: Death

 The Queen's health remained fair until the autumn of 1602, when a series of deaths among her friends plunged her into a severe depression.
 In February 1603, the death of Catherine Carey, Countess of Nottingham, the niece of her cousin and close friend Lady Knollys, came as a particular blow.
 In March, Elizabeth fell sick and remained in a "settled and unremovable melancholy", and sat motionless on a cushion for hours on end.
 When Robert Cecil told her that she must go to bed, she snapped: "Must is not a word to use to princes, little man."
-She died on 24 March 1603, aged 69, at Richmond Palace, between two and three in the morning.
+She died at Richmond Palace on 24 March 1603, aged 69, between two and three in the morning.
 A few hours later, Cecil and the council set their plans in motion and proclaimed James king of England.

 While it has become normative to record Elizabeth's death as occurring in 1603, following English calendar reform in the 1750s, at the time England observed New Year's Day on 25 March, commonly known as Lady Day.
 Thus Elizabeth died on the last day of the year 1602 in the old calendar.
 The modern convention is to use the old style calendar for the day and month while using the new style calendar for the year.